 Colin Proksel focuses his practice on complex litigation across a wide set of industries.
-He has a track record of success representing clients in both state and federal court, arbitration, mediation, and administrative proceedings.
+With over thirteen years of experience, he has a long track record of success representing clients in both state and federal court, alternative dispute resolution processes (including mediation and arbitration), and administrative proceedings.

 Colin graduated with distinction from the University of Iowa College of Law.
 Before joining Osborn Maledon, he served as a law clerk to the late Honorable Arthur L. Alarcón on the U.S. Court of Appeals for the Ninth Circuit and by designation in the Sixth and Eleventh Circuits.
 He was also a litigator at major firms in Chicago, New York, and California.

 Colin is a Director on the Maricopa County Bar Association Board of Directors and a member of the City of Phoenix’s License Appeals Board.

 - Won dismissal with prejudice of breach of contract claim based on terms of student handbook.
 Suleymanov v.
 Carrington College (AZ), Inc., No. CV 2022-053165 (Maricopa Super.
 Ct.
 Feb.
 14, 2023).

 - Favorably settled breach of contract, breach of fiduciary duty, and related business tort claims arising out of alleged partnership agreement to build and sell a high-end spec home.

 - Favorably settled breach-of-settlement-agreement matter concerning disputed tax liabilities.